LostmyCigar/SpaceShooter/README.md

+# Updated

+Its pretty understandable that there were a bunch of flaws in the description since, like many other students this course, had to learn this stuff from the internet.
+I am expecting you to fail this again since I havnt had found any time to fix it.
+I understand the flaws in implementation (notes and code) and will improve them for next time.
+As for the written part, maybe you can take the time as a -teacher- to give feedback or atleast point out where things are simply wrong.
+That part is slightly harder to do myself and going back to watch the lectures again is less than fruitful.
+I dont mind passive aggressive-ness as long as i can acually learn from it!

 # SpaceShooter

 Due to me working on a fulltime project I choose to not use ECS and instead only tried some optimizations using jobs and the burst compiler.
 Also please correct me if I am wrong on anything as I feel that my knowledge is a bit surface level :(